Institute for the Study of Ancient Cultures: History

-Name change
+2023 renaming

-In the 2010s, multiple organizations within the U.S. began reconsidering the use of the word "Oriental," as some scholars felt the word was alienating and that it had changed in popular meaning.
+In the 2010s, multiple organizations within the United States began reconsidering the use of the word "Oriental," as some scholars felt the word was alienating and that it had changed in popular meaning.
 In March 2023, University of Chicago administrators announced they would be changing the name of the Oriental Institute.
 Interim director Theo van den Hout said, "[The Oriental Institute] name has caused confusion, often contributing to the perception that our work is focused on East Asia, rather than West Asia and North Africa.
 Additionally, the word "oriental" has developed a pejorative connotation in modern English."
-In April 2023, the organization's name changed to the Institute for the Study of Ancient Cultures, West Asia & North Africa, abbreviated as ISAC.
+In April 2023, the organization's name changed from the "Oriental Institute" to the "Institute for the Study of Ancient Cultures, West Asia and North Africa", abbreviated as ISAC.
 The institute's new logo features a lotus flower, which is found in ancient Assyrian, Mesopotamian, and Egyptian art, as well as being a decorative motif on the ISAC building.